China's central bank opens liquidity front in hot money war

 The average rate for the seven-day bond repurchase contract, considered the most reliable indicator of China's real-time liquidity conditions, was already easing before Wednesday's announcement by the PBOC.
 One transaction was done as low as 1.6 percent on February 21, the lowest rate for that instrument since late 2010.

-During the comparable week of 2013, the PBOC pulled a massive 351 billion yuan out of the financial system.
+During the comparable week of 2013, the PBOC pulled a massive 351 billion yuan (34 billion pounds) out of the financial system.

 COORDINATED STRATEGY?